railwayapp/docs/src/docs/reference/scaling.md

 ### Vertical Autoscaling

-By default Railway will scale your service up to the the specified vCPU and Memory limits of your [plan](/reference/pricing#plans).
+By default Railway will scale your service up to the specified vCPU and Memory limits of your [plan](/reference/pricing#plans).

 ### Horizontal Scaling with Replicas